Editing = Story, Character, Emotion

-This Guy Edits is a YouTube channel with over 470,000 subscribers where you can watch this guy edit.
+This Guy Edits is a YouTube channel with over 520,000 subscribers where you can watch this guy edit.
 I’m an ACE Award nominee who cut for James Cameron, Joseph Gordon-Levitt, and Sundance filmmaker Mark Webber.

 You might have heard the saying: ‘Great editing is invisible.’
-While that may be true, I aim to shed a little light onto the craft.
+While that may be true, I aim to shed a little light on the craft.
 I’m not saying that I have achieved greatness or ever will.
 This channel is simply about helping you (and me) become more aware of the creative power of editing and celebrating the “invisible performers in the editing room.”

 My favorite book on Film Editing is “In the Blink of an Eye” by Academy Award winner Walter Murch: http://amzn.to/20ujg6B